 Offering wide and pristine expanses of wetlands and tropical dry forests, North and Middle Caicos are great outdoor destinations.
 Due to the limited number of visitors, there isn’t a huge selection of tour businesses operating on the two islands.
 Many of the rental villas include the complimentary use of a kayak or stand up paddle board, but the choice of organized excursions is few.

 Diving and snorkelling are not quite as spectacular, but are also worth considering.
+There are several shore snorkelling sites of the beaches of North and Middle Caicos, offering reef, sea grass and coastal cliff environment to explore.

 Wetlands abound on both islands.
 The northern coasts are home to shallow saline ponds.
 Small cays fill the channels between the islands and the entire south sides of North Caicos and Middle Caicos form a tremendous mangrove network.
-There’s simply so much to explore.
+There’s simply so much to discover.

 Cycling, hiking and birdwatching are the main land activities.